 The government hopes a similar transition will happen with heating.
 The move to low-carbon heating options such as electric heat pumps is expected to be a gradual transition from niche product to a mainstream consumer option.
 This can only happen if businesses see the benefits of having a clean and efficient way to heat their premises.
 Technologies like ClearVUE.
 PRO and ClearVUE.
 Lite reveal live and historical energy usage data to businesses, enabling them to make immediate and impactful decisions that effectuate real energy-saving results.

 Make the green choice easier

 Through Net Zero Strategy: Build Back Greener, the UK government is encouraging businesses and individuals alike to pursue actions that contribute to the nation’s pathway to net zero.
 One of these actions is to use technology and services more efficiently.
-The strategy names “time of use” tariffs – one where consumers are rewarded financially for using energy at off-peak times or have excess clean energy available – as an example.
+The strategy names “time of use” tariffs.
+One where consumers are rewarded financially for using energy at off-peak times.
+Rr have excess clean energy available – as an example.

-The Small Business Energy Efficiency Scheme (SBEES) is the UK government’s plan to remove barriers for SMEs in accessing energy efficiency measures, attaining better building performance, and meeting regulatory requirements.
+The Small Business Energy Efficiency Scheme (SBEES) is the UK government’s plan to remove barriers for SMEs.
+For accessing energy efficiency measures, attaining better building performance, and meeting regulatory requirements.
 This will be critical for businesses as they will also be required, by 2030, to have a minimum energy efficiency standard of EPC Band B.